Bader-Idris/Docker_projects/README.md

 # using root is a bad practice, use a DIR in OS dirs!
 ```

-That's only to loop through, and send them to machine, my scripting experience allows me to do 1k better code than this

 he log out then in, to let changes get effected

 He says, this approach isn't the best, so you can find something better, I prefer picking values from files without putting them directly in an .env file nor in printenv, as in psql example I used, that requires using export when invoking values: